Gallen's pitching, Marte's hit lift D-backs over Pirates 3-0 - WHIZ News

+PHOENIX (AP) — The Diamondbacks did a little throwback to the 1980s on Monday night, swiping bags, bunting for singles and leaning on small ball to generate their offense.

+Couple that approach with a dominant pitching performance by Zac Gallen and Arizona is pretty tough.

-PHOENIX (AP) — Zac Gallen pitched seven dominant innings, Ketel Marte had a crucial two-out, two-RBI single in the eighth and the Arizona Diamondbacks beat the Pittsburgh Pirates 3-0 on Monday night.
+Gallen threw seven excellent innings, Ketel Marte had a crucial two-out, two-RBI single in the eighth and the Diamondbacks beat the Pittsburgh Pirates 3-0 in the opener of a four-game series.

+“That’s our style,” Diamondbacks third baseman Josh Rojas.
+“That’s the way we have to play to win games.
+I don’t think we’re going to outslug people, that’s not our game.

+“We have a few select hitters in the lineup who can hit the two-run homer or three-run homer, but I think for the most part, the way we’re going to win games is small ball, run the bases hard, take extra bases and chip away.”

 The decision worked.
 Mantiply retired the Pirates in order in the eighth and Ian Kennedy handled the ninth for his seventh save.

+Gallen said he had his full four-pitch arsenal working, which was a nice advantage.

+“The goal of a pitcher is to try and make the strike zone as big as possible,” Gallen said.
+“It allows me to go to certain spots in different spots and be unpredictable.”

-The D-backs scratched out a 1-0 lead in the sixth with some small ball.
+The D-backs scratched out a 1-0 lead in the sixth.
 Geraldo Perdomo reached on an error by Pittsburgh third baseman Michael Chavis before stealing second base.
-Josh Rojas followed with a bunt single, putting runners at first and third with no outs.
+Rojas followed with a bunt single, putting runners at first and third with no outs.

 Rookie Alek Thomas then grounded into a double play, but it still scored Perdomo.